 There have been many developments in the area of consent-gathering technologies to fit the upcoming cookieless era of the ad ecosystem.

-Consent Management Platforms (CMP’s) can help to collect data in an ethical manner and fittingly to the publisher’s needs.
+Consent Management Platforms (CMP) can help collect data ethically and fittingly to the publisher’s needs.
 This inventory can provide an easy interface and back-end integrations to control and implement consent settings under PECR, GDPR, and CCPA.
 Choosing CPM comes with its perks, especially considering scalability issues, cross-device operation, and customization abilities.

-Publishers can employ Customer Relationship Management (CRM) platforms that allow them to use intel gathered from multi-channel interactions with customers.
-Such a method can gather general contact details, purchase history and buying habits, feedback on customer’s interactions with a brand, etc. This type of data is highly relevant as it comes directly from the customers in a transparent manner, which in turn encourages more trustworthy relationships with a brand.
+Publishers can employ Customer Relationship Management (CRM) platforms to use intel gathered from multi-channel customer interactions.
+Such a method can gather general contact details, purchase history and buying habits, feedback on customers’ interactions with a brand, etc. This type of data is highly relevant as it comes directly from the customers transparently, encouraging more trustworthy relationships with a brand.

-CDP or Customer Data Platform is another tool that employs a holistic approach to first-party data gathering.
-It is a collective depository of user’s data stacked across various publishers’ sources such as CRM, website and apps, different social media, etc. All data is kept in one place, analyzed so that the individual user can be identified.
-CDP can help with segmenting your audience, predicting individual patterns of behavior, and personalizing ad content based on the obtained information.
+CDP, or Customer Data Platform, is another tool that employs a holistic approach to first-party data gathering.
+It is a collective depository of user data stacked across various publishers’ sources such as CRM, websites and apps, social media, etc. All data is kept in one place and analyzed so that the individual user can be identified.
+CDP can help segment your audience, predict individual patterns of behavior, and personalize ad content based on the obtained information.

 Data Management Platform (DMP) is a great tool to improve personalization and reach the right segments of your audience.
 It harvests first-party intel and categorizes it according to various patterns of downloads, buying history, preferences, demographic data, etc.